THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 Doing this will keep your head in the shade and keep you cool.

-Instead, try to use the microwave as much as possible.
+Instead, try to use the microwave or a slow cooker as much as possible.

 The heat won’t emit into your house and you will use a lot less electricity too.

 Another option to consider instead of the oven is your grill.

 Since the grill is outside, none of the heat will get into the house.